ixvu/w4111_wiki/er.md

 ## Could we draw a line to represent the relationship between entities?
 (If you miss something, you may need to redesign the app.)
-* Entity: a row, which may have a set of attributes.
+* Entity: a row, which has a set of attributes.
 * Entity Set: a table.
 Differentiate each entity by a primary key, which is unique.

 Note: set is non-duplicate.